-CMF has adopted such families at Access Life that is trying to play a major role by providing the much needed logistics support to these families with a mission to minimize some of the challenges faced by these kids and their families.
+CMF, with the support of Goldensource International Private Limited, has adopted such families at Access Life that is trying to play a major role by providing the much needed logistics support to these families with a mission to minimize some of the challenges faced by these kids and their families.
 Access Life runs centres with a goal to provide the child and parents a clean and hygienic shelter, nutritional support, transportation to the treatment centers, and counselling with no cost to these affected families.

 To extend its support to greater level, CMF organized a one-day recreation program for paediatric cancer patients on 10th November, 2017, with support from Golden Source International Pvt.
 Ltd. With dance, music, snacks, gifts and entertainment galore, the children and the parents had a great time, forgetting their struggles for the evening.

 A Dialysis unit requires an entire system to be functional.
 IT needs an RO plant, a storage tank, a transfer pump, UV system, filter and finally the Dialysis Unit.

 Keeping this in mind, CMF supported installation of RO plant for Dialysis Unit at Anand Niketan, King George V Memorial, Mahalaxmi, Mumbai where a Dialysis machine was available but not operational due to absence of RO plant.
 CMF supported this installation making the unit fully functional and useful.